GeorgeSchiro/GoPcBackup/README.md

     The main options for this utility are listed below with their default values.
     A brief description of each feature follows.

+ Introduction

+This utility performs file backups and file cleanups in the background.

+It also acts as its own scheduler.
+First, it checks for files to be removed on a given schedule.
+Then it runs a backup of your files automatically.

+There is no need to use a job scheduler unless this software is running on a server computer that has no regular user activity (see -RunOnce below).

+You provide various file specifications (ie. locations of the files to backup and to cleanup) as well as file age limits for the files to cleanup.
+The rest is automatic.

+This utility will run in the background unless its timer is turned off.
+Its simple user interface (UI) is usually minimized to the system tray.

+Command-Line Usage

+Open this utility's profile file to see additional options available.
+It is usually located in the same folder as "GoPcBackup.exe" and has the same name with ".txt" added (see "GoPcBackup.exe.txt").

+Profile file options can be overridden with command-line arguments.
+The keys for any "-key=value" pairs passed on the command-line must match those that appear in the profile (with the exception of the "-ini" key).

+For example, the following invokes the use of an alternative profile file:

+GoPcBackup.exe -ini=NewProfile.txt

+This tells the software to run in automatic mode:

+GoPcBackup.exe -AutoStart

+   or

+GoPcBackup.exe -Auto*

+Author:  George Schiro (GeoCode@Schiro.name)

+Date:    7/3/2013

+Options and Features

+The main options for this utility are listed below with their default values.
+A brief description of each feature follows.

+-AddTasks= NO DEFAULT VALUE

+    Each added task has its own profile:

+    -Task= NO DEFAULT VALUE

+        -CommandEXE= NO DEFAULT VALUE

+            This is the path\file specification of the task executable to be run.

+        -CommandArgs=""

+            This is the list of arguments passed to the task executable.

+        -CreateNoWindow=True

+            Set this switch False and nothing will be displayed when the task runs.

+        -StartTime= NO DEFAULT VALUE

+            Set this to the time of day to run the task (eg. 3:00am, 9:30pm, etc).

+        -StartDay=""

+            Set this to the day of the week to run the task (eg. Monday, Friday, etc).
+            Leave this blank and the task will run every day at -StartTime.

+        -UnloadOnExit=False

+            Set this switch True and the task executable will be removed from memory (if it's still running) when "GoPcBackup.exe" exits.

+        Here's an example:

+        -AddTasks=[

+            -Task= -StartTime=6:00am  -CommandEXE=shutdown.exe  -CommandArgs=/r /t 60
+            -Task= -StartTime=7:00am  -CommandEXE="C:\Program Files\Calibre2\calibre.exe"  -Note=Fetch NY Times after 6:30am

+        -AddTasks=]

 -ArchivePath=C:\Archive

     This is the destination folder of the backup output files unless